 Competence is necessary to update your knowledge and skills regularly, as well as knowing your limits whilst working as an agency nurse.
 It would be best if you only undertake work that you feel competent and confident in carrying out.
 Our worker’s competence is evidenced by our compliance requirements, so we ask you to keep us updated with staff evaluations, feedback and training.
 All this is done to ensure the highest standard of care for each patient.

 To build caring relationships and conduct team efforts in healthcare communication skills are crucial.
-And it’s not just about being a good listener to your patient either, your record keeping and documentation of patients reports must be immaculate, especially if you are working that patient on a temporary basis.
+And it’s not just about being a good listener to your patient either, your record keeping and documentation of patients reports must be immaculate, especially if you are working with that patient on a temporary basis.

 It may seem unheard of but sometimes, to really care for a person it takes a bit of courage.
 You’ll need to have the mentality to voice your concerns and opinions.
 Moreover, the strength of your personality and courage will determine whether you will be able to thrive in new working conditions and take necessary actions.